arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > finished with the hunter killing an Imperial Agent.
 He/she wins entry to the
 > Great Hunt.

+Mako: Braden was very excited finding you and winning the Great Hunt

 The Hunt on Dromund Kaas: You’ve been sent to Dromund Kaas to seek out the Huntmaster in the Mandalorian enclave and learn more about the Great Hunt.
 Board your ship and travel with your companion, Mako, to Dromund Kaas.